hasinarako/gama_web/README.md

 Adjust parameters in the UI and visualize results using charts (e.g., D3.js pie charts)

-Note: Before clicking the Connect button, make sure GAMA is running
+Note: Before clicking the Connect button, make sure GAMA is running Create an account on [maptiler](https://www.maptiler.com/) to get your personal API KEY to display the world map with the librairy MapLibre.

 📚 Technologies Used